apacdev/mscs-storage-cluster/README.md

 # Highly Available Storage Server on Microsoft Clustering Service
-An Example to Create High Available Failover Cluster using Microsoft Clustering Service with Azure Shared Disk.
+An Example template to Create Highly Available Failover Cluster using Microsoft Clustering Service with Azure Shared Disk.

 # Multi-Server Cluster Deployment in Bicep
 This Bicep template deploys a multi-server cluster on Microsoft Azure.
 The deployment creates three virtual machines (VMs) with a specific VM size, network interfaces, and shared storage configuration.
-Custom Script Extension is used to automate configurations of each VMs.
+The Custom Script Extension is used to automate configurations of each VMs post-deployment.

 # Features
 * Modular structure which has reource definitions for each resource type (i.e. Network, Storage, Compute, etc.).